haddadzineddine/Covid-19/README.md

 # Covid-19
- Covid-19 talks about COVID-19, including advices which You have to do for protecting Your self , and the recording of deaths, infected and recovered in algeria and other Contries in every day !
+ Covid-19 talks about Corona Virus Cases, including advices which You have to do for protecting Your self , and the recording of deaths, infected and recovered in algeria and other Contries in every day !
 This APK will help You to take consideration about CORONAVIRUS and what can lead this one.

 ## Getting Started